Multi-Track Reel-to-Reel Tape (1/4", 1/2", 1", 2") - Audio Restored

 Prices

-1/4 inch 4-track tape £55 / reel
+1/4 inch 4-track tape£55 / reel

-1/4 inch 8-track tape £65 / reel
+1/4 inch 8-track tape£65 / reel

-1/2 inch 2-track tape £50 / reel
+1/2 inch 2-track tape£50 / reel

-1/2 inch 4-track tape £65 / reel
+1/2 inch 4-track tape£65 / reel

-1/2 inch 8-track tape £70 / reel
+1/2 inch 8-track tape£70 / reel

-1/2 inch 16-track tape £80 / reel
+1/2 inch 16-track tape£80 / reel

-1 inch 4-track tape £65 / reel
+1 inch 4-track tape£65 / reel

-1 inch 8-track tape £70 / reel
+1 inch 8-track tape£70 / reel

-1 inch 16-track tape £85 / reel
+1 inch 16-track tape£85 / reel

-1 inch 24-track tape £90 / reel
+1 inch 24-track tape£90 / reel

-2 inch 8-track tape (10.5 inch reel) £70 / reel
+2 inch 8-track tape (10.5 inch reel)£70 / reel

-2 inch 8-track tape (14 inch reel) £80 / reel
+2 inch 8-track tape (14 inch reel)£80 / reel

-2 inch 16-track tape (10.5 inch reel) £85 / reel
+2 inch 16-track tape (10.5 inch reel)£85 / reel

-2 inch 16-track tape (14 inch reel) £95 / reel
+2 inch 16-track tape (14 inch reel)£95 / reel

-2 inch 24-track tape (10.5 inch reel) £95 / reel
+2 inch 24-track tape (10.5 inch reel)£95 / reel

-2 inch 24-track tape (14 inch reel) £105 / reel
+2 inch 24-track tape (14 inch reel)£105 / reel

 (Prices include baking)

-Baking only (no digitisation) (1/4″) 7″ & 10.5″ reels £20 for 1-4 reels
+Baking only (no digitisation) (1/4″) 7″ & 10.5″ reels£20 for 1 to 4 reels

-Baking only (no digitisation) (1/2″, 1″ & 2″) 10.5″ & 14″ reels £40 for 1 – 4 reels
+Baking only (no digitisation) (1/2″, 1″ & 2″) 10.5″ & 14″ reels£40 for 1 to 4 reels

 Multi-track facts